The Sports Law Review: United Kingdom - England & Wales

 The main sports-related rights fall within the protection of a framework comprising image rights, trademarks and copyright or database rights.

-There is also no specific right of privacy afforded to individuals.28 Should a sportsperson be photographed in circumstances that were intended to be private,29 provided the photograph is not then being used in a fair and lawful way,30 then the sportsperson can look to bring actions for breach of confidence, misuse of private information or infringements under the Data Protection Act 2018 (DPA).31
+There is also no specific right of privacy afforded to individuals.29 Should a sportsperson be photographed in circumstances that were intended to be private,30 provided the photograph is not then being used in a fair and lawful way,31 then the sportsperson can look to bring actions for breach of confidence, misuse of private information or infringements under the Data Protection Act 2018 (DPA).32

-The restrictions surrounding what can be registered as a trademark are regularly examined in a sporting context; in September 2019, Liverpool FC failed to obtain a trade mark registration for the word 'LIVERPOOL'35 on the basis that it possessed such vast geographical significance that Liverpool FC were not permitted to monopolise the word.
+The restrictions surrounding what can be registered as a trademark are regularly examined in a sporting context; in September 2019, Liverpool FC failed to obtain a trademark registration for the word 'LIVERPOOL'36 on the basis that it possessed such vast geographical significance that Liverpool FC were not permitted to monopolise the word.
 Conversely, Chelsea FC, Southampton FC and Tottenham Hotspur FC successfully registered geographical place names as trademarks, reflecting the often fine margins between what is acceptable for registration and what will be rejected under the Trade Marks Act 1994 (TMA).
+Separately, in 2021, a UK Court of Appeal decision upheld a ruling in the Intellectual Property Enterprise Court (IPEC) that UK Gymnastics/UK Gymnastics Affiliation's use of 'UK Gymnastics' had infringed the British Amateur Gymnastics Association's use of 'British Gymnastics', highlighting the ability for trademark infringement to be found even in instances where trademarks don't possess a significant degree of similarity and where no evidence of actual confusion can be found, provided the likelihood of confusion can be established.37

 Copyright and database rights

 The law of copyright is intended to protect the results of creative ability.
-It does not require registration, meaning that it arises automatically, and provides protection for 70 years from the death of the copyright owner in the case of literary, dramatic, musical or artistic works36 and 50 years for broadcasts37 and sound recordings.38 Unauthorised use of copyright will constitute an infringement, unless the copying party can raise a legitimate defence.
-The most common defence is the defence of 'fair dealing', which can permit works protected by copyright to be used for, by way of example, criticism and review,39 depending on the purpose and extent of the copying.
-Recent UK sport case law has further highlighted that mere similarity (unless it is so obviously similar as to constitute clear copying) will be insufficient to demonstrate infringement.40
+It does not require registration, meaning that it arises automatically, and provides protection for 70 years from the death of the copyright owner in the case of literary, dramatic, musical or artistic works38 and 50 years for broadcasts39 and sound recordings.40 Unauthorised use of copyright will constitute an infringement, unless the copying party can raise a legitimate defence.
+The most common defence is the defence of 'fair dealing', which can permit works protected by copyright to be used for, by way of example, criticism and review,41 depending on the purpose and extent of the copying.
+Recent UK sport case law has further highlighted that mere similarity (unless it is so obviously similar as to constitute clear copying) will be insufficient to demonstrate infringement.42

-In respect of database rights, the recent case of Football DataCo41 highlighted that the sui generis database right (SGDR) will subsist in a database of live match data42 provided there has been substantial investment in obtaining, verifying or presenting its contents,43 despite not subsisting in a fixture list.
+In respect of database rights, the 2013 case of Football DataCo43 highlighted that the sui generis database right (SGDR) will subsist in a database of live match data44 provided there has been substantial investment in obtaining, verifying or presenting its contents,45 despite not subsisting in a fixture list.

 iii Contractual provisions for exploitation of rights